rust-lang/rust/doc/tutorial.md

 exchange them efficiently.

 Because owned boxes are uniquely owned, copying them requires allocating a new owned box and duplicating the contents.
-Copying owned boxes is expensive so the compiler will complain if you do so without writing the word `copy`.
+Instead, owned boxes are _moved_ by default, transferring ownership, and deinitializing the previously owning variable.
+Any attempt to access a variable after the value has been moved out will result in a compile error.

 ~~~~
 let x = ~10;
+// Move x to y, deinitializing x
-let y = x; // error: copying a non-implicitly copyable type
+let y = x;
 ~~~~

 If you really want to copy an owned box you must say so explicitly.